 When scientists on Oriel discover a new planet, they decide it would be an ideal environment for an experiment.
 Given different environments, opportunities and skills, how far would educated people progress over a couple hundred years?

-The story begins thirty years later in Nyumbani, one of the original five colonies.
-Donte, a young mascot captive, embarks on a mission to bring the colonies together.
+The story begins thirty years later.
+Donte, a young Mascot captive, embarks on a mission to bring the colonies together.
 It begins with a harrowing escape and a trek across snow-capped mountains and a desert.
 His escape is complicated by a promise to escort a female captive safely to her colony and his dedication to honor above all else.
 Donte knows that mascots were created to guide and protect the colonists – humans, as he calls them – and he feels honor-bound to do so.
 His mission places him in one perilous situation after another in unfamiliar territory.

 Donte is plagued by doubts about his past, and challenged by questions about his future.
 He blames himself for the death of his mate and children.
 Before he can embrace the future, he must let go of the past.

 The Purlieu Experiment